 In fact, Professor of Sleep Medicine at Harvard Medical School, Charles Czeisler, states, “We now know that 24 hours without sleep or a week of sleeping four or five hours a night induces an impairment equivalent to a blood alcohol level of 0.1%.”

 That’s above all legal limits for alcohol while driving.
-Predictably, 20% of automobile accidents are cause by nothing more than lack of sleep.
+Predictably, 20% of automobile accidents are caused by nothing more than lack of sleep.

 That’s right, go a day without sleep or a number of days with reduced sleep, and your cognitive impairment is equal to being legally drunk.

 It’s interesting that residency for doctors, a field in which you’d most value peak cognition, is designed to deliver just the opposite due to intentionally inflicted sleep deprivation.

 Charles Czeisler calls lack of sleep “The Performance Killer.”

 The areas of the brain responsible for the highest order of brain activity are the parietal and occipital lobes, along with the prefrontal cortex.
 Unfortunately, with sleep deprivation, these areas are the first to suffer.

 The reason for this is that the thalamus—the region of the brain responsible for keeping you awake—ends up stealing all of the energy as it works in overdrive to compensate for your lack of sleep.

 So all your energy simply goes into staying awake.

 An adult needs between 6-8 hours of sleep each night.
 Less than that and sleep deprivation begins to starve the brain.

 So if you care about your brain, your ability to think, and your capacity to employ all your neuronal powers in your efforts to change your life, impact others, or accomplish something meaningful… get some sleep.